-Your clients understand their own business but they rely on you to make sure they have the proper coverage to insure that business so it’s important for you to ask the right questions.
-You may be talking with an asbestos abatement contractor who clearly needs the CGL/CPL but do they transport the bagged asbestos to a disposal site or bring it back to their own site for temporary storage while awaiting a 3rd party to transport?
+Your clients rely on you to make sure they have the proper coverage, so it’s important for you to ask the right questions.
+You may be talking with an asbestos abatement contractor who clearly needs the CGL/CPL — but do they transport the bagged asbestos to a disposal site or bring it back to their own site for temporary storage while awaiting a 3rd party to transport?
 These are exposures not typically covered in the policy forms but may be included by endorsement.
 Reviewing and understanding exclusions is equally important.
 Some carriers have exclusions for asbestos, lead, mold, EIFS, or work performed by subcontractors.
 You should ask for and review specimen forms and endorsements to ensure you understand the policy you are offering to your clients.

 Contractors Pollution Liability insurance (CPL) is coverage designed to protect from third party claims for damages caused by “Pollution Conditions” arising from the insured’s covered operations.
 Adding Mold coverage broadens the defined list of covered pollutants to include molds, funguses, etc. We are able to add the General Liability and Professional Liability for most environmental contracting accounts.

 The Contractors Pollution Liability/Professional Policy is a combined Pollution and Professional coverage form.
 It provides coverage to environmental consultants, environmental engineers, and other environmental professionals who have an E&O exposure from their professional services, as well as a pollution exposure from any jobsite/project management operations.
 We are able to add the General Liability for most environmental consulting accounts.

 Site Pollution Liability